grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

    - **Export script**: Opens the export script dialog box.
 You can enter a name for your script, and also select whether you want to overwrite a script if one with the same name already exists.
    - **Delete generator**: Deletes the selected test generator.
 3. **Test Generator options**: Below the test generator name, you can see:
-   - **Add rule**: Adds a new rule that can be chosen from a list.
+   - **Add rule**: Opens a list of rule types that you can add to the generator.
-   - **Test options**: Allows for configuration of the load executor, think time and test variables.
+   - **Test options**: Configure the load executor, think time, and test variables.
-   - **Allowed hosts**: Showcases how many hosts are currently allowed from the recording and allows for the selection of them.
+   - **Allowed hosts**: Shows a list of hosts for the recording, and lets you select which ones to include or remove from the script.
-4. **Test rules list**: the list of test rules applied to this particular generator.
-The rules can be moved, you can see an overview of what they are working on and can click on them to edit.
+4. **Test rules list**: The list of test rules applied to this particular generator.
+The rules can be reordered, and you can see some details about how they're configured.
 5. **Request, response, script, and rule inspector**: When you click on a request from the requests list, a panel opens on the right side which shows the request and response details for that request.
 You can use it to inspect the headers, payload, cookies, and content of the requests.

 ## Test options